-Scrutinizing Vienna’s nightlife – let’s talk about sexual harassment, diversity and visibility.
-Hannah Christ is facing and challenging the status quo of techno culture.
+Let’s talk about sexual harassment, diversity and visibility in Vienna’s nightlife.
+Hannah Christ is facing and challenging techno culture’s status quo.

 When it comes to gender equality, techno culture seems to remain reactionary since decades to a great extent.
 There is a serious shortage of female DJs and producers present among both line ups and music media, even though women have been making electronic music since its very beginning.

 You might think that this is simply based on merit rather than tokenism, that artists should only be selected based on their music and not on their gender.
 But first, we would need equal selection opportunities which currently do not exist.
 Often enough patriarchal structures, ignorance or simply the lack of knowledge, awareness and role models lead to the disregarding of female identified and ethnically diverse talent.
 Furthermore, there are fundamental differences between female and male experiences when it comes to djing, producing and going out.
 From personal experience and conversations with other female DJs, producers and music lovers, I could present endless stories of sexism, harassment and assault.

 Just recently, performances at Boiler Room from Toxe and Nightwave were accompanied by a shitstorm of sexist comments.
 The good news is that following both of these incidents, Boiler Room stated that they will no longer tolerate this type of behaviour and in response they will hire extra staff to crack down on such comments.
 The bad news however is that these sexist opinions exist in the first place and that the majority of music events don’t book equally at all, as you can see for example here, here and here.

 Let’s face it: dance music has a sexism problem.
 And I wondered, how does my own little cosmos look like?
 Does the booking of Viennese event collectives look any different from that?
 My feelings weren’t good, but I wanted proof.
 So I started to analyse Viennese nightlife.